FOREST LISTENING ROOMS (2018-19)

 Parallel to the project, I joined AmeriCorps as a way of serving directly in Shawnee and in the Wayne National Forest.
 I joined with a local organization called Rural Action, under their Ohio Stream Restore Corps.
 As a volunteer, I am working primarily with two organizations, Ohio’s Hill Country Heritage Area and The Winding Road; both are dedicated to improving the local economies of Appalachian Ohio.

 The project’s process is as follows: community members (including residents, miners, well-workers) gather in four outdoor spaces (or, “rooms”) in the forest, to listen in situ.
 Locations range from the cave where the United Mine Workers secretly formed, to a 130-year old mine fire, to a contemporary fracking drill site.
 In these spaces, participants experience soundscapes around them mixed with local archival recordings of past residents and miners (projected from audio speakers).
 Participants hear flowing water, bird calls, plantlife, industrial rhythms, and archival sounds of oral histories, disasters, and protest.
 Participants then listen to each other as they share their own experiences, hopes, and fears.
 These stories are recorded and remixed into future sessions, creating a continually expanding feedback loop.
 The result is a sonic map of the complex past and present of the forest, revealing thoughts, tensions, and emotions of its people.

-Many thanks to A Blade of Grass, Jess Holler, William Randall, and John Winnenberg for their support on this project.
+Many thanks to A Blade of Grass, Jess Holler, Kevin Davison, Joel Oliphint, William Randall, and John Winnenberg for their support on this project.